Ishmael Addo: Club career

-After struggling to establish himself in the Maccabi Tel Aviv first team, Addo was loaned out to Greek Superleague club Ergotelis in January 2005 until the end of the season.
+After struggling to establish himself in the Maccabi Tel Aviv first team, Addo was loaned out to Greek Super League club Ergotelis in January 2005 until the end of the season.
 He scored his only goal in 15 caps for the club on 20 February 2005, in a 2–1 victory over reigning champions Olympiacos.
 He then moved to Cyprus signing with Cypriot First Division side Enosis Neon Paralimni, but after spending yet another season struggling, he decided to return to Ghana and his first club Hearts of Oak in October 2006.

 Addo spent the next two years at the Ghanaian League club adding one more Ghanaian League championship to his palmarès in 2007.
 He left Hearts of Oak in 2008 and signed with Indian top flight side East Bengal in 2008, joining compatriot Yusif Yakubu at the club.
 He was released from his contract at the end of the season in 2009, after failing to impress the club, who fielded him as a midfielder, despite the fact he had proven to be more efficient as a striker throughout his career.

 After spending the next two years without a club, Addo had a short stint with newly promoted Ghanaian Premier League side Wassaman United.
 He left the eventually relegated club in 2011 and was once again unattached until January 2015, when he signed with second-tier Ghanaian club Eleven Wonders.